TardyNoe/ECAM_Eurobot_2024_TeamErasmus/README.md

 * Noé Tardy : noe.tardy@groupe-esigelec.org
 * Aurélien Coppée : 22040@ecam.be

-Thank you for your interest in our Eurobot Robotics Project! 😁
+Thank you for your interest in our Project! 😁